 Note: If you qualify a column name then you must use the Table Alias value.
 Do not qualify using the actual database, schema or table names as qualifiers (if different to the Alias) because this would likely result in an error at run time.

-You access a Table's Default Join by selecting the Table (such as in the Project Explorer tree) and then opening the Masking tab.
+A table's Default Join is accessed by selecting the table (such as in the Project Explorer tree) and then opening the Masking tab.

 Next, click on the Create button to define a Default Join in the same way as for a mask as described above.